ResearchandDestroy/PACS-Recon-Flashcards/README.md

 Just `import` the flashcard deck and get started!

-This is a draft and likely contains errors..
+Please keep in mind that this is a draft and it likely contains many errors..